thorntail/thorntail/README.md

 * weld
 * _and many more!_

-# Server Configuration

-## Defaults

-Each module above can provide a default configuration.
-If you are satisfied with the default configuration, no changes to your project's source files are required.

-# Running the `-swarm.jar`

-The resulting `-swarm.jar` is fully self-contained and can be executed using a `java -jar ...` commandline such as:

-    java -jar myapp-1.0-swarm.jar

 # Documentation

 For a more complete set of documentation, go to the [WildFly Swarm User's